CACI-International/ergo/ergolang/user_guide/src/details/syntax.md

 ```ergo
 _ = something
 ```
-In a pattern expression, the unquoted string `_` evaluates to a value which can be successfully bound with any value.
+The string `_` evaluates to a value which can be successfully bound with any value.

 ### String
 ```ergo